I’m at the end of my program — why might my funds be handled differently now?

 A full academic year

 My article about excess funds explains that federal financial aid funds are typically awarded on an academic year basis.
 The University defines an academic year as the time it takes a student to complete at least 24 credit hours and at least 30 weeks of instructional time.

 Generally, an academic year consists of two payment periods, each with a minimum of 12 credit hours and 15 weeks of instructional time.
 The University is required to disburse financial aid at least twice per academic year, usually at the beginning of each payment period.

-For students who request their credit balance or who have opted to manage their own financial aid funds, any funds in excess of tuition and electronic course materials applicable to the payment period will be calculated and sent to you no later than 14 days after they disburse.
+Any funds in excess of tuition and electronic course materials that are required to be sent to you will be provided no later than 14 days after they disburse.